MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/ResourceSpecification.md

 Selection rule that allows the scheduling engine to select a number of resources from a pool of resources.
 The rules can be associated with a service.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/service/ResourceSpecification.cdm.json" target="_blank">GitHub</a>.

-## Instances

-Instances of this entity are listed below.

-- /crmCommon/service/ResourceSpecification

 ## Traits